• Skip to main content

 Curecanti National Recreation Area Map

-You can camp, fish, hike, and boat at a number of locations along the twenty-mile reservoir.
+You can camp, fish, hike, and boat at several locations along the twenty-mile reservoir.
 Kokanee salmon and a variety of trout, which grow to trophy size, are the main fish species.
 We recently spent the weekend enjoying the Elk Creek section, sixteen miles west of Gunnison.

 Elk Creek features a lakeside campground, marina, and restaurant.
-The Elk Creek Marina offers full, half, and hourly boat rentals, including pontoons, kayaks, standup paddleboards, and aluminum fishing boats.
-You can also rent boats on the west side of the res by the dam, at the Lake Fork Marina.
+The Elk Creek Marina offers full-, half-, and hourly boat rentals, including pontoons, kayaks, standup paddleboards, and aluminum fishing boats.
+You can also rent boats on the west side of the reservoir by the dam, at the Lake Fork Marina.
 Both marinas rent fishing gear and have tackle shops with supplies.

 Open mid-May to mid-September, from Thursday to Sunday, Pappy’s Restaurant overlooks the Elk Creek Marina, offering a picturesque patio to enjoy lunch, dinner, or drinks.
 The fare ranges from burgers and pizza, to craft beer and root beer floats.